Family Of 12-Year-Old Erica Gibson Says Girl Who Accidentally Shot Her Dead In Hazel Crest Had Earlier Posed With Long Gun In Social Media Video

 As for the adults in that house, McDonald said: “They’re not saying anything to the police – who owns the guns, they’re not saying anything.
 But I feel the police can make them talk.”

 CBS 2’s Terry tried reaching out to the teen’s family with no luck.
-We should point out it is not clear whether Erica was shot with the same gun seen in the TikTok video or if there is a second weapon.MORE NEWS: More Accusers And More Allegations Of Abuse Against Trusted Hockey Coach Tom 'Chico' Adrahtas
+We should point out it is not clear whether Erica was shot with the same gun seen in the TikTok video or if there is a second weapon.MORE NEWS: Nearly 18,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 Either way, Erica’s family said it is clear that guns were not stored properly in that house – and the owner must be held responsible.